Brisbane Heat: Big Bash League 2016/17

-Following Brendon McCullum's international retirement, he returned to the Heat to captain the side.
+Following Brendon McCullum's international retirement, he returned to the Heat to captain the team.
 He took no part in the previous season due to BBL coinciding with the final matches of his international career.
 James Hopes retired from cricket.
 Heat signed local player Marnus Labuschagne and Alex Ross from Adelaide Strikers.
 English fast bowler Tymal Mills joined as an international player.
 The Heat started well, winning their first three matches, but then lost to the Sixers by 3 wickets.
 The Heat won 2 of their next 3 matches.
 They lost their last game of the season to the Renegades in a thrilling 1-run loss.
 The Heat finished 2nd in the table with 5 wins and 3 losses.
 This was their best performance in the league stage.
 In a thrilling semi-final, they lost to the Sydney Sixers in a super over.
 Chris Lynn was again named Player of the Tournament, after scoring 305 runs in 6 matches at an average of 154.5.